Avsecz/fitbitr/README.md

 ## Description

 This package provides functions to get your Fibit intraday activity data in R in a tidy form.
 It uses the [Fitbit API](https://dev.fitbit.com/docs/basics/) to access the data.
-The maximal time resolution for the heart rate data is 1 second and 1 minute for other features (package [fitbitScraper](https://cran.r-project.org/web/packages/fitbitScraper/index.html) allows for maximal time resolution of 15 minutes)
+The maximal time resolution for the heart rate data is 1 second and 1 minute for other features (as a comparison, intraday time resolution of the [fitbitScraper](https://cran.r-project.org/web/packages/fitbitScraper/index.html) package is 15 minutes)

 Available intraday features: